The supple secrets of ...

 Links to DVLA and DVSA (was VOSA) sites including email contact points, obtaining vehicle registration, tax and MOT info, what you should do if you rebody your MGB, UK registration plate info, cherished numbers, registration plate info for other countries, and international country ovals.

 If it isn't already (all MGBs should have been eligible from 1st April 2021) you can register your car in the Historic Vehicle class and benefit from zero road tax, DVLA document INF34 applies.
-Note that you do not have to do this to no longer obtain an MOT, that is automatic once the car is 40 years old.
+Note that you do not have to do this to be exempt from obtaining an MOT, that is automatic once the car is 40 years old.
 The DVLA and the registration documents only record the date of first registration (but see below), which can be months after the date of manufacture.
 If the first registration date is from 1st of January to 7th January then the DVLA will assume it was manufactured in the previous year and require no further dating evidence, otherwise you will need a BMIHT Heritage certificate as minimum evidence - note that dating letters are no longer accepted.
 Post Offices that handle vehicle tax should be able to process the application, but you may need to take the above DVLA document with you as they are quite likely to say 'computer says no' without it, and indications are that they won't do it anyway.
 Otherwise you will have to send the application to the DVLA - always send it 'Signed For' to cover the costs of losses, which do occur.

 June 2021: The DVLA Vehicle Enquiry Service will list the date of first registration and the date of manufacture of any vehicle.
 However it is assumed that the year of manufacture is the same as the year of first registration (unless first registered before 7th January), which isn't always the case of course.
 Hence the need for the above dating document when applying for Historic status if your vehicle was built before 7th January and the 40th anniversary of manufacture has now come round.
 It's only when you have successfully re-registered in the Historic class that Date of Manufacture will show the correct year.